magento/devdocs/guides/v2.2/magento-functional-testing-framework/release-2/configuration.md

 ### MODULE_WHITELIST

-The `MODULE_WHITELIST` environment variable can be used if you are working on a new module.
+Use the `MODULE_WHITELIST` environment variable if you are working on a new module.
-When adding a new directory under `Magento/FunctionalTest`, you must add the directory name to `MODULE_WHITELIST` or MFTF will not see it.
+When adding a new directory under `Magento/FunctionalTest`, add the directory name under `MODULE_WHITELIST` to enable the MFTF to process it.